microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_SPOSiteDesignRights/readme.md

     Ensure
       - Required: No (Defaults to 'Present')
-      - Description: `Present` is the only value accepted.
+      - Description: `Present` or `Absent` are the only value accepted.
-          Configurations using `Ensure = 'Absent'` will throw an Error!
+          Absent will remove user principals from site design rights Present will add user principals to site design rights

     SiteDesignTitle
       - Required: Yes